gbarillot/blog/source/articles/2022-05-05-rails-vite-vue-3-pina-starter-pack.html.markdown

 ## What you'll get in the demo app
 - Vite integration inside Rails through the Vite-Ruby gem
-- Vue 3 + Pinia + Vue router + Vue I18n full setup and ready to roll
+- Vue 3 + Pinia full setup and ready to roll
 - Form animations, out of the box
 - 404 and 500 error pages wrapped around the API and routers
 - Server side + client side routers setup